lisawagner/filmdeets-nextjs-tailwind-ts/README.md

 <!-- Badges to Add: Netlify build, twitter, license? -->

 _With filmClue 2.0, you can search for movies and check out their details.
-As an added bonus, each film page includes links to cast bio information, so you can learn all about your favorites._
+Each film page includes links to cast bio information, so you can learn all about your favorites.
+Built with the most excellent TMDB API._

 <details>
 <summary>Application Snapshot</summary>